 Is Cursor AI Better Than ChatGPT?

 It depends on your use case.
-Cursor is built for coding, understanding full project context, and refactoring code inside your editor, making it ideal for developers.
+Cursor is built for coding, understanding the full project context, and refactoring code inside your editor, making it ideal for developers.
 ChatGPT, on the other hand, is a general AI assistant better suited for writing, brainstorming, and learning.

 Related Articles: